-One of the most common health challenges that women face is polycystic ovary syndrome, or PCOS.
-It can have an impact on a woman’s weight, skin, periods and fertility.
-Understanding the condition is the first step to managing it.
-Read on to learn all about it.
+Polycystic ovary syndrome (PCOS) is one of the most common health challenges women face.
+It can affect weight, skin, menstrual cycles, and fertility.
+Understanding the condition is the first step toward managing it.
+Read on to learn more.

-PCOS, which is also known as Polycystic Ovary Syndrome, is a hormone-related condition where the ovaries do not work effectively.
+PCOS, or Polycystic Ovary Syndrome, is a hormone-related condition in which the ovaries do not function effectively.
 It leads to irregular periods, excess male hormones, and small cysts on the ovaries.

 There is no cure for PCOS at the moment.
 However, the symptoms are manageable with proper treatment and lifestyle changes.
 The treatment of PCOS aims to reduce the symptoms.
 Let us take a look at some of the ways PCOS is treatable: